Protecting a way of life!

 THE COMPREHENSIVE PLAN PROCESS:

-In 2018 Edgefield County hired Robert Ford and Company to prepare a new comprehensive plan the previous one had been done in 2015 - by law it is required to be redone every 10 years so it would have been done in 2025.
+In 2018 Edgefield County hired Robert Ford and Company to prepare a new comprehensive plan the previous review & update (mandated every 5 years) had been done in 2015 - by law it is required to be updated every 10 years with review every 5 years.
 At his initial presentation for the plan, Mr. Ford stated that Edgefield County should focus on what makes us unique.

 As stated in the comprehensive plan: The County also should strive to preserve the quality of life enjoyed by Edgefield County citizens, workers, and visitors as growth and development occurs.